rougin/combustor/README.md

 Instructions
 ============

+1. Download the latest version of CodeIgniter and install the Doctrine ORM.
+To make it easy for you, I've created a [simple script](https://github.com/rougin/ignite.php) for that.
+If you want to know more about Doctrine ORM and its usage, you can always read their documentation [here](doctrine-orm.readthedocs.org/en/latest/tutorials/getting-started.html).

-1. Install it via [Composer](http://www.getcomposer.com).
-A [Symfony Console](https://github.com/symfony/Console) is required for this console application.
+2. Install it via [Composer](http://www.getcomposer.com).
+A [Symfony Console](https://github.com/symfony/Console) is required in order to get this console application working.
 	```
 		"require": {
 			"rougin/combustor": "dev-master",